abhiram-karanth-core/auth-flow/README.md

 The service is designed to be used by platforms that manage how users authenticate (OAuth, username/password, SSO, etc.) while delegating authorization, token lifecycle, and revocation to a single trusted service.

+It is designed to be modular and easily pluggable into any web application.
 ---

 ## What This Project Is